sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/grAma-dvijAH.md

 A huge fraction of dvija-s and high IQ/ high-saMskAra communities
 have **migrated out** to cities (and abroad),
-with almost very few people left in rural areas
+with few members left in rural areas
 to conserve - alongside modern science - religion, noble Hindu ideals,
-and revive, when circumstances are right, a noble society,
-alongside respect for pure ability (and not quota-ism).
+and revive, when circumstances are right, a noble society organized with a greater respect for pure ability (rather than quota-ism).

 When famine hits, such city people be in a **worse position** relative to rural people -
-lands and harvest snatched, jihadists and bandits etc..
+there will be lands and harvest snatched, jihadists and bandits etc..
 Beyond the negative impact on themselves,
 it will be **terrible for society** as a whole
 due to the accompanying loss of knowledge and specialized ability;
-leaving it vulnerable to terrible decay and obliteration.
+leaving it vulnerable to ugly decay and obliteration.

 It would be a shame for Hindu India to turn into modern gandhAra, Afghanistan or (post-ethnic cleansing) kAshmIr.
 We (whether as individuals or civilizations) should,
 strive for **noble aging and death** (which themselves are inevitable).

+## Participation modes
+- Establish yourself in a village,
+- attract other qualified people

 ## Recruitment
 - Must give talks in schools, maThas etc..